Shirley Kurata: Career

 Early in her career, Kurata styled fashion shoots for photographer Autumn de Wilde, who went on to direct the 2020 feature film Emma.

 Kurata's clients have included celebrities such as Billie Eilish, Lena Dunham, Pharrell Williams, Zooey Deschanel, Beck, Mindy Kaling, and Tierra Whack.
 She has styled collections for the Rodarte label by Americans Kate and Laura Mulleavy every year since its debut in 2006, and also styled collections for Danish-born, UK-based designer Peter Jensen, who called her the "muse" who inspired his 2016 spring collection.

 In addition, Kurata has styled advertising campaigns for Kenzo and Oliver Peoples, and worked on short films for Prada and Miu Miu.
 In 2015, she opened Virgil Normal, a streetwear boutique in East Hollywood featuring gender-neutral clothing, with Charlie Staunton.
 In 2022, L.A.
 Eyeworks selected Kurata to model its new sunglasses collection, its first in a decade.

+In 2019, she was a SCAD Style Mentor at Savannah College of Art and Design.

 Kurata has characterized her own aesthetic as "futuristic folky".